 If you suspect hypercalcaemia

 Tell the patient's GP, district nurse or palliative care team immediately if you think they might have hypercalcaemia.
-The healthcare team will give the patient a full assessment including a blood test, with their permission.
+With their permission, the healthcare team will give the patient a full assessment including a blood test.

 The patient will need to go to hospital or a hospice if treatment is appropriate.
 They may have intravenous (IV) fluids and bisphosphonate treatment (medicine that strengthens bones and prevents them getting weaker).